ItsDebis/AtliQ-Data-Analytics-Internship/Week-2/README.md

 ---

-## E-Mail 2 - SQL Debugging Task

-**Subject:** SQL Query Debugging - Urgent

-We have some SQL queries created by our previous interns, and it seems they were not debugged.
-Please download the `gdb080.sql` file and load it into your MySQL Workbench.
-Open the `sql_queries.docx` file to view the list of queries that need to be debugged.
-Each query has errors that need to be identified and fixed.
-Please ensure that you test each query thoroughly after fixing.

----

-## Work and Response - Task 2 SQL Debugging
+## Task 2 — SQL Debugging

 **Tool Used:** MySQL Workbench | Database: gdb080

+### Objective

+Debug and correct a set of SQL queries created by previous interns.
+Each query contained syntax and logical errors that needed to be identified, fixed, and validated against the `gdb080` database.

 ---

-### Question 1 - Unique Customers in Surat
+### Question 1 — Unique Customers in Surat

 **Question:** How many unique customers are in the city of Surat?